Weet jij waar jouw CBD olie vandaan komt?

 I have a lot of experience with decarboxylated and non-decarboxylated extracts, and my experience is that the pure non- decarboxylated oil from the cannabis plant works many times more effectively than the decarboxylated form.

-The CBD in isolate (crystal) form certainly only has a limited effect.
+The CBD as an isolate (crystal) form certainly has only a limited effect.
 An additional problem is that the Synthetic CBD Crystals can hardly be distinguished from plant-based CBD Crystals.

-In the many scientific trials, more than 80% of users of real full-spectrum extracts experience clear improvements.
-In contrast, only a score of 35% for extracts based on isolates (crystals).
+In the many scientific trials, over 80% of users of real full-spectrum extracts experience clear improvements.
+In contrast, only a score of 35% with extracts based on isolates (crystals).

-It is interesting to know that various extensive placebo studies have shown that the placebo effect on medication is around 30%...
+What is interesting to know in this regard is that several extensive placebo studies have shown that the placebo effect on medication is around 30%…

 Peter Vermeul, Owner CBD Spain (June 15, 2021)